beganovich/beganovich.github.io/source/index.md

 [Slickpay](https://github.com/slickpay/slickpay) is a lightweight abstraction layer for popular payment gateways.
 Built using PHP.

-[E-Dnevnik](https://dnevnik.sts-bugojno.ba/login) is students managements system for my school.
+[E-Dnevnik](https://dnevnik.sts-bugojno.ba/login) is students managements system for the school.
 Includes management of students, grades, and everything else that you can expect from the school management system.
 Built using PHP, Bootstrap 4, and Vue.js.

 <small>